-The home team are required to provide and lay out bases, pitching strip and home plate prior to the game.
-Teams not owning such equipment must make arrangements to borrow field equipment for the game.
+The home team is required to provide and lay out bases, pitching strip and home plate prior to the game.
+Teams not owning such equipment must make arrangements to borrow field equipment for the game, unless equipment is provided by the OSA (Oxfordshire Softball Association).